madmachineio/docs/docs/tutorials/general/getting-started/pwm-brightness-control.md

 # PWM Brightness Control

-In this project, let's try to control the brightness of LED - light gradually on and off LED.
+You may notice the breathing light on your phone when a new message comes.
+It smoothly changes from dark to bright and back to dark.
+In this project, let's try to realize it using an LED.

 ## What you need